alexvogel/object-detection/README.md

-# Workflow to retrain the coco neural net to detect new set of objects
+# Workflow to retrain the coco neural net for detecting new set of objects

 1) Install Ubuntu